PART 1 - Navigating Neurodiversity: My Daughter's Perspective on Living with Disabilities

 Me - I remember in school you also enjoyed History and Science.

-Nicole -Yes, if you find it enjoyable, it's likely the same for many individuals, but perhaps even more so for those of us with ADHD/ASD.
+Nicole - Yes, if you find it enjoyable, it's likely the same for many individuals, but perhaps even more so for those of us with neurodiversity.
 It doesn't require as much exertion to do things you enjoy.

-Nicole - Well they used to be two different diagnosis - ADD or ADHD.
-Now they are classified under one title ADHD, with attentive vs. hyperactive type.
+Nicole - Well they used to be two different diagnosis - Attention Deficit Disorder or Attention Deficit Hyperactivity Disorder.
+Now they are classified under one title AD/HD, with attentive vs. hyperactive type or a combined type.
 I heard an interesting take on the disorder from someone else with the diagnosis.
 They basically said that the description of the disorder is just all the things that annoy those who don't have the disorder.
 It's just a list of those peoples grievances.
 It's kind of true.
 Here are all the things I don't like about you that you do.
-Regardless of how you perceive it, I was diagnosed with ADHD as a child, but now it is simply referred to as ADD.
+Regardless of how you perceive it, I was diagnosed with AD/HD as a child.

-Question 4: So you had a late life realization/diagnosis of ASD.
+Question 4: So, you had a late life awareness around ASD.
 How did you come to that?

-Nicole - It started with my sibling who had been diagnosed with what was then referred to as Aspergers.
+Nicole - It started with a sibling who had been diagnosed with what was then referred to as Aspergers.
 I remember thinking, oh yeah I used to do that.
 I get that.

 Me - I remember reading the book The Complete Guide to Aspergers Syndrome, by Tony Attwood and when I reached the section that was specific to girls I thought to myself, this is Nicole, almost word for word.
 It was as if Tony Attwood had been peeking into your entire life.
 In hindsight I now think that the "hyper" they saw in you was not that you just couldn't sit still, but rather that you needed to do the things to stimulate your mind, that interested you.